 Laser toning with Helios III or IPL treatments with M22 OPT lighten the appearance of facial pigmentation and give one a refreshing look.
 In addition, it improves skin texture, reduces the tiny blood vessels and redness of rosacea.
-Increasingly, people are doing facial rejuvenation treatment with laser toning or IPL regularly at monthly or bi-monthly interval to keep their skin looking dewy and bright!
+Increasingly, people are doing facial rejuvenation treatment with laser toning or IPL regularly at a monthly or bi-monthly interval to keep their skin looking dewy and bright!

 Laser Tattoo Removal

 Using specific pigment laser e.g. Helios III or Picosecond laser, red, blue and black ink tattoos can be safely and effectively lightened or removed after multiple sessions of laser treatments.
-However, green tattoos can only be removed using Alexandrite laser.
+However, green tattoos can only be removed using the Alexandrite laser.

 Carbon dioxide (CO2) laser